nathanjzhao/nathanjzhao.github.io/_posts/2025-10-13-psycholinguistics.markdown

 ---
 layout: post
-title: "Psycholinguistics and Transformer Attention"
+title: "Psycholinguistics and Transformer Circuits"
 tags: [ml, musings]
 excerpt: >
   Exploring the intricate web of word recognition in the brain, in relation to language models